ansys/pymechanical/doc/source/api/index.rst

 ===========
 Mechanical
 ===========
-This section describes about the methods available in the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class to work with a Mechanical gRPC server.
+This section describes the methods in the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class for working with a Mechanical gRPC server.

 .. toctree::